What is Philosophy?

 In the first two years, you will study foundation courses in the history of Philosophy, as well as engage with certain fundamental philosophical problems such as the debates about free will and determinism, the nature of morality, the nature of language, the existence of God, logic, and the scope and limits of human knowledge.

-In the Joint Honours programme, where Philosophy is studied with another subject, there are approximately five hours of classes per week; with double that for the Single Honours programme.
+In the Joint Honours programme, where Philosophy is studied with another subject, there are approximately five hours of classes per week.

 Third and fourth years